What To Bring

 First aid book for reference; first aid kit; household medicines; sunscreen with at least SPF 50 or more rating; aftersun lotion; antiseptic spray or cream; plasters / bandaids; knee and wrist brace; tubular bandage etc.

-Infant car seat or booster for each small child/baby when riding in a vehicle; motorcycle and/or bicycle helmet if planning to ride a motorcycle or bicycle; birthday and Christmas presents, wrapping paper, cards and decorations; 10 passport size photos of each family member – they are needed all the time for government paperwork.
-You can get them done cheaply here, but you may not want to when you first arrive; small gifts to give to other children at parties (it’s hard to buy anything worthwhile here and it costs!)
+Infant car seat or booster for each small child/baby when riding in a vehicle; motorcycle and/or bicycle helmet if planning to ride a motorcycle or bicycle; birthday and Christmas presents, wrapping paper, cards and decorations; 10 passport size photos for each adult and 5 for each child – they are needed all the time for government paperwork.
+You can get them done cheaply here, but you may not want to when you first arrive; small gifts to give to other children at parties (it’s expensive to buy anything worthwhile here.)